Construction of local A-packets: Abstract

 \section{Abstract}

 In this paper, we reformulate M{\oe}glin's explicit construction of local $A$-packets of split odd special orthogonal groups and symplectic groups.
-In the reformulation, we need only derivatives so that we can compute them explicitly by results of the previous paper \cite{AM}.
+By this reformulation together with results of the previous paper with M{\'i}nguez, we can compute the $A$-packets explicitly.
 Also, we give a non-vanishing criterion of our parametrization, and an algorithm to compute certain derivatives.
-Finally, we propose a conjectural formula for the Aubert duals of irreducible representations of Arthur type.
+Finally, we prove a formula for the Aubert duals of irreducible representations of Arthur type.